xaur/proposal/propsals/proposal-phase-2.md

 ## Budget

-We propose that the proposal be allocated a budget of USD 10,600 for twelve months.
-All funds not spent by the proposal will remain in the project Treasury.
+We propose that the proposal be allocated a budget limit of **USD 10,600** for 12 months.
+All funds not spent by the proposal will remain in the project treasury.

 We really appreciate your time and consideration.
 Yet again, any and all helpful feedback is greatly appreciated.

-Special thanks to bee for his help and insightful feedback in polishing this proposal.
+Special thanks to @bee for his help and insightful feedback in polishing this proposal.

 | Category | Details                                    | Price  | Units | Total Price |
 |----------|--------------------------------------------|-------:|------:|------------:|